-Securing remote access to virtual machines is one of the most important responsibilities in any cloud-first architecture.
+Securing remote access to virtual machines is one of the most important responsibilities in any cloud engineering architecture.
 Directly exposing VMs to the public internet increases risk and expands the attack surface.
 That’s where secure access patterns like jumpboxes, bastion hosts, and Azure Bastion come into play.

 Each of these solutions provides a different level of control, visibility, and security.
 In this article, we’ll walk through what each method offers, with a deeper focus on how Azure Bastion simplifies secure access without requiring public IP addresses on your virtual machines.